oumaima-se/gestion_examens/README.md

 # gestion_examens
-This is a small school projext about a web page to manage exams by teachers.
+This is a small school project about a web page to manage exams by teachers.